reuteras/elastic-lab/README.md

 More information about [SysmonForLinux][sfl] and [SysinternalsEBPF][seb] can be found here:

-- [Automating the deployment of Sysmon for Linux 🐧 and Azure Sentinel in a lab environment 🧪][ads]
+- Automating the deployment of Sysmon for Linux 🐧 and Azure Sentinel in a lab environment 🧪
 - [Sysmon for Linux config][slc] - by MSTIC
 - [SysmonForLinux-CollectAll-config.xml][scc]